openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 ### Goals

-Expose the cluster publishing status used at install time in the Infrastructure object.
+Expose the cluster initial publishing status used at install time in the Infrastructure object.

 ### Non-Goals

-This enhancement does not cover support for updating the cluster publishing status on running clusters.
-This property is meant to reflect the `publish` parameter as it was set in the install-config.yaml.
+* support for updating the cluster publishing status on running clusters
+* support for `publish` values other than the current (External/Internal)

 ## Proposal

-The Infrastructure API is extended, adding the `Publish` field to the platform status for each specific cloud provider type, for those which support "Internal" IPI.
+The Infrastructure API is extended, adding the `InitialPublishingStatus` field to the platform status for each specific cloud provider type with support for `publish: Internal`.

 Below is an example of the change applied to the `AzurePlatformStatus` type.